sted0011/bef/_posts/2017-05-19-wireframing.markdown

 description: I can work with wireframes # Add post description (optional)
 tag: [Web Development, Web Design, Wireframing]
 ---
 For a glimpse inside of my development process: here is a plan for a refresh of an existing website.
-I culminated my ideas for how the site can better accomplish its goals into several rough sketches detailing how to reorder and reshape the information in a logic pathway in order to better serve visitors.
-Then, I turned the best of those ideas into wireframes of the pages.
-With those wireframes, I mapped out a user flow throughout the site, and ulimately derived a mockup of the new site.
+I brought together several ideas for how the site could better accomplish its goals into several rough sketches.
+Primarily I wanted to reorder and reshape the information in a logical path in order to better serve visitors as they learned about the product.
+I turned the best of those ideas into wireframes of the pages.
+With those wireframes, I mapped out a user flow throughout the site, and ultimately derived a mockup of the new site to show how everything would come together in a tangible way.
 <div class="post_image_addl">
     <img src="/assets/img/WebpageEvolution.gif" alt="A sketch turning into a wireframe turning into a mockup">
 </div>